simonsobs/socs/docs/agents/wiregrid_encoder.rst

 .. argparse::
    :filename: ../agents/wiregrid_encoder/wiregrid_encoder.py
+   :func: make_parser
    :prog: python3 wiregrid_encoder.py

 Dependencies
 ------------

 This agent recieves the data from BeagleBoneBlack.
 Therefore, a script reading the encoder data should be running in the BeagleBoneBlack.

 Configuration File Examples
 ---------------------------